Table of Contents

 You can’t go wrong with Noble Canyon

 This is a 10 mile singletrack gem.
-Despite its relatively low elevation at 5,440 ft, you’ll bike through alpine meadows and oak forests before you wind through SoCal chaparral and ending in the Anza-Borrego desert.
+Despite its relatively low elevation at 5,440 ft, you’ll bike through alpine meadows and oak forests before you wind through SoCal chaparral and ending in the Anza-Borrego desert with vistas to rival the best Joshua Tree hikes.

 Many riders consider this to be the premier downhill ride in all of Southern California.
 The singletrack is narrow with plenty of switchbacks and huge, gnarly rocks.
 Two sections in particular, Stairway to Hell and Roman Road, are what make this course a technical delight.
 Bring extra protection and remember that there’s no shame in walking your bike if needed.